 – boating on lake – 10 lei/20 minutes.
 Maximum 3 individuals (200 kg) (440 lbs) can enter the boat.

-Within the salt mine (at the salt mine Rudolf’s base) there is also a first aid point.
+At Rudolf’s salt mine base there is also a first aid point.

 Continuing the walk through Salt Mine Rudolf you will get to a footbridge that connects Salt Mine Rudolf to the wharf from the exploitation room of Salt Mine Terezia.

 Salt Mine Terezia is the oldest work within the overall mining of Turda.
-It is an exploitation room of conic shape, the exploitation of salt being attained between 1690-1880.
+It is an exploitation room of conic shape.
+The exploitation of salt was being attained between 1690-1880.
 The cut of the salt lumps was being done inside the hearth mine.

-The hearth mine is situated at 112 m below the surface.
-The hearth diameter is 75 m.
-The Hearth Mine is flooded with a lake with a maximum depth of 8m.
+Terezia hearth mine is situated at 112 m below the surface.
+The hearth diameter is 75 m and is flooded with a lake with a maximum depth of 8 m.
 This was created by the accumulation in the salt mine of water infiltrations.
-The lake salinity is 260g/l.
+The lake salinity is 260 g/l.